twbs/bootstrap/site/content/docs/4.3/migration.md

 - The jumbotron component is removed in favor of utility classes like `.bg-light` for the background color and `.p-*` classes to control padding.

+### Pagination

+- Pagination links now have customizable `margin-left` and dynamic rounded when separating the links from one another.

 ### Popovers

 - Renamed `.arrow` to `.popover-arrow`